 While earning excellent grades is essential for admission to dental school, it is not the only thing you will need to do.
 You should strive to obtain experience in dental offices during your college career.
 This might include experiences that you do for credit (BIO 303 Experience in Health Science Careers) or on a voluntary basis, and will likely include job-shadowing.

 Research experience is also a great way to make your application to dental school stand out.
-There are a multitude of summer research fellowships available, and the research you do need not be dental in nature.
+There are many summer research fellowships available, and the research you do need not be dental in nature.
 Deadlines are usually fall/winter for research experiences the following summer.
-Research experience resource.
+This is a good website with links to lots of different programs: http://people.rit.edu/gtfsbi/Symp/premed.htm.
 The summer after your sophomore year is a great time to pursue research opportunities.

 Dental Admissions Test (DAT)

 You will begin the application process to dental school a full year before you expect to matriculate by signing up for and taking the DAT exam (usually during the summer between your junior and senior years).
 The exam has four sections: Survey of Natural Science, Perceptual Ability, Reading Comprehension, and Quantitative Reasoning.
 In order to do well on the DAT, you will need to learn and retain information from all the courses above that are listed to be taken within your first three years at UIU.
-DAT information.
+For more information about the DAT, visit the ADEA’s website.
 Two free practice tests are available, and additional practice tests can be purchased.